-*Please note – we decided to use our client sites and NOT testing sites.* The reason is simple, testing sites get zero traffic and usually have only one page.
+*Please note – we decided to use our client sites and NOT testing sites.* The reason is simple: testing sites get zero traffic and usually have only one page.
 Gathering data from blank testing sites makes no sense and gives inaccurate data.
 Our tracking sites are live, functional ecommerce sites that have traffic and sales.
-We have also hidden the URLs as they belong to our clients.
+We have also hidden the URLs to protect client privacy.

 2. Compare Pricing

 It’s important to know what you’re getting with hosting.
 While there are many different packages available including dedicated, VPS, cloud and shared hosting, we focus on the shared hosting to make our general web hosting comparisons.

 What we look for is simple: performance for price.

 - Compare Bandwidth – How fast is the site sending information?